Trans in Afghanistan: A mortal danger under the Taliban | DW | 02.10.2021

 Khalid has stayed at home since then.

-Under the Taliban, LGBTQ people like Khalid and Danish must fear for their lives.
-For a man who has sex with another man there are only two possible punishments — and both are lethal.
-A Taliban judge explained in an exclusive interview with the German tabloid newspaper Bild a few weeks before the takeover that homosexuals face: "Either stoning or he has to be behind a wall that falls on him.
-The wall must be two and a half to three meters (ca. eight to nine feet) high."

-At the end of September, Mullah Nooruddin Turabi, a senior founding member of the Taliban, told the AP news agency that the government would reintroduce executions and hand amputations.
-Just like they did in the 1990s.
+At the end of September, Mullah Nooruddin Turabi, a senior founding member of the Taliban, told The Associated Press news agency that the government would reintroduce executions and hand amputations, just like they did in the 1990s.

-Back then, Turabi was the Minister of Justice in the Taliban government.
+Back then, Turabi was the justice minister in the Taliban government.
 According to an Australian government report, homosexuals in Afghanistan were executed regularly between 1996 and the fall of the Taliban in autumn 2001.

+In 2018, a new law criminalizing homosexuality was passed under Ghani.
+Thereafter, homosexual physical relationships were punishable by up to two years in prison.

-Everyday discrimination against LGBTQ individuals is ubiquitous there, as is violence against them.
+Everyday discrimination against LGBTQ individuals is ubiquitous, as is violence against them.
 Both Danish and Khalid experienced this firsthand.
 Both were beaten mercilessly by their families and were outcasts because of their sexual orientation.
 Both have few people they trust.

 There is no openly queer community in Kabul, explains Khalid in a telephone conversation over an encrypted messenger service.
 Everything takes place in secret for safety reasons, he says.
 Dating works mainly through a specific app.
 Everyone is there under a false name and with a fake photo, which can be that of a celebrity like Hollywood actor Tom Cruise.